SuffolkLITLab/ALKiln/README.md

 Read about contributing in our [CONTRIBUTING.md document](CONTRIBUTING.md).
 Here's a quick cheat sheet for some commands once you're up and running:

 ## Cheat sheet

+*Once you've already read the contributing documentation, you can use these as quick reminders for running our internal tests.*
 To setup for the integration tests, create the project on the server:
 ```
 npm run setup